 How medication tracking software works

-Medication tracking software is designed to help patients improve medication adherence.
+Medication alert software is designed to help patients improve medication adherence.
 The core function of the app is to schedule medication intake.
 In some cases, for security purposes, the medication plan should first be set by a physician and then shared with the patient’s device.

 The modern offerings of medication reminder application development include three types: